gatsbyjs/gatsby/docs/blog/2017-03-08-gatsbygram-case-study/index.md

 ## Client routing and pre-caching

-Gatsby starts out static but it loads into a client application.
+Gatsby loads first a static server-rendered HTML page and then the JavasScript to convert the site into a web application.
 Which means that clicking around the site doesn't require a page reload.
-Gatsby *pre-caches* code and data needed for other pages so that clicking on a link loads it near instantly.
+Gatsby *pre-caches* code and data needed for other pages so that clicking on a link loads the next page near instantly.

 All the setup for this is handled behind the scenes.
 Gatsby uses [React Router](https://github.com/ReactTraining/react-router) under the hood but generates all the configuration for you.

-Normally page resources are loaded with a service worker.
-But as several browsers (Safari, Microsoft Edge) still don't support Service Workers, the Gatsby `<Link>` component (NPM package `gatsby-link`) pre-caches resources for pages it links to.
+Normally page resources are pre-cached with a service worker.
+But as several browsers (Safari/Microsoft Edge) still don't support Service Workers, the Gatsby `<Link>` component (NPM package `gatsby-link`) pre-caches resources for pages it links to.